 If you already have an idea of where you want to move and are ready to get started on your home search, call us today at (702) 310-6683.
 One of our experienced team members will assist you.

 Quick Note About Our Top 10 Neighborhood List

 A lot of people have been curious about the 10 most popular neighborhoods to buy a home in the Las Vegas area, which is why we have compiled this list.

 Before we share it, however, please note that popularity can be a tricky thing to rank, as popularity varies per demographic and other factors.
 This is why we’ve simplified our rankings and based them on three core metrics, which are as follows:

 (1) Real Estate and Income, (2) Schools, and (3) Things To Do.

 Please also note that we’ve included master-planned communities in this list, each of which is home to multiple neighborhoods.

 10 Most Popular Neighborhoods To Buy A Home In Las Vegas

 1. Summerlin (Our Top Pick)

-With a population of approximately 125,000 people, Summerlin is a fantastic place to live.
+With a population of approximately 125,000 people, Summerlin is a fantastic place to live and buy a home.